tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 ## 2 Normative Guidance

-See [BDQ Core Tests and Assertions](../../bdqcore/index.md) for normative guidance on the use of BDQ Core terms.
+See [BDQ Tests and Assertions](../../bdqtest/index.md) for normative guidance on the use of BDQ Test terms.

 ## 3 Term Indices